fission/fission.io/content/en/blog/why-choose-fission.md

 As a developer, you can **modify any of Fission's supported environments** and rebuild them.
 Not only that, you can even create a new environment from scratch.
 We have a blog post about using [PostgreSQL with Fission](../blog/how-to-use-postgresql-database-with-fission-functions/) where we show how to modify an environment.
-Even the components in Fission are stored as kubernetes CRDs and are customizable.
+Even the components in Fission are stored as Kubernetes Custom Resource Definitions(CRDs) and are customizable.

-Due to customizability of environments, there are many companies that prefer using Fission.
+Due to customizability of environments, there are many organizations that prefer using Fission.
-Some of them are even offering serverless function hosting services.
+Many have of them have build Function as a service(FaaS) platform on top of Fission for enterprise hosting.

 ### Greater Control Over Your Infrastructure

-While Fission takes care of the underlying infrastructure, it doesn't mean that it doesn't offer you any control.
+While Fission takes care of the underlying infrastructure, it also offers you a lot of customization options and better control through abstractions.
-From configuring memory limits to CPU utilization, you can configure these settings at the lowest pod level.
+From configuring memory limits to CPU utilization, you can configure these settings at the lowest pod/container level.
 Fission Executors like [Pool Manager](../demystifying-fission-pool-manager) & [New Deploy](../demystifying-fission-new-deploy) allow you to fine tune the function execution by configuring settings at the environment and pod level.

 ```bash